 How can I get to the tennis courts?

-To get to the courts you can either drive (if you have a car), ride your bike, take the bus, or ask someone else for a ride.
+There are many options to get to the courts – you can either drive (if you have a car), ride your bike, take the bus, or ask someone else for a ride.

 - Drive: about 10 minute ride

 - Bus: about 20 minutes.
 Public transportation is free with your ID card and works great once you know how to use it.
 You can take the UT Intramural bus (656) from Dean Keeton and Speedway and get off at the Intramural Fields which are right next to the Tennis courts.
 Another option is to take any bus that goes to the Triangle from Guadalupe in front of the University Co-op.
 Google Maps and the Capital Metro app are great resources to figure out the bus system.

 - Get a ride: Many of our members have cars.
 Post on our Facebook page if you ever want a ride and someone is sure to answer!